Sung-Huan/ANNOgesic/docs/source/test_case.rst

     TSS_class_NC_009839.1.png  TSSstatistics.tsv               stat_TSS_libs_NC_009839.1.csv                    stat_gene_vali_NC_009839.1.csv
     TSS_venn_NC_009839.1.png   stat_TSS_class_NC_009839.1.csv  stat_compare_TSSpredator_manual_NC_009839.1.csv

-If we want to predict processing sites, the procedures are the same. we just need to change the program from TSS to processing_site (``-t``) and assign the proper parameter sets.
+If we want to predict processing sites, the procedures are the same.
+We just need to change the program from TSS to processing_site (``-t``) and assign the proper parameter sets.
 We assume the best parameter sets are following: height is 0.2, height_reduction is 0.1, factor is 2.0, factor_reduction is 0.5, base_height is 0.009, enrichment_factor is 1.2, processing_factor is 1.5.